Wrathsid/n8n_LinkedIn_Automation/README.md

   Time: 9:00 AM
 ```

-Now your posts will be published automatically on schedule 🚀

 ---

-👉 Would you like me to also make a **clean copy-paste Markdown README.md file** version of this so you can directly drop it into GitHub?
+## ⚠️ Notes

+* Docker ensures **consistent environment** for n8n → avoids dependency issues.
+* Gemini API handles **AI content generation**, so make sure your key is active and has access.
+* Google Drive & Sheets API must be **enabled** in your Google Cloud project, otherwise workflow nodes won’t connect.

+---

+If you want, I can also make a **ready-to-publish Markdown README.md** with **all commands for Docker, API activation, and n8n setup** that you can directly push to GitHub.
+This will make it look **professional and beginner-friendly**.

+Do you want me to do that?